Note: This is Part 1 of a 2-part Summer Camps series.

 Easter Seals Camp Fairlee Manor

 Camp Fairlee Manor offers multiple programs for children and adults with physical disabilities and / or cognitive impairments as well as special weeks for children with Autism spectrum disorders.
 Located near Chestertown, Maryland, Camp Fairlee Manor is a fully accessible setting, ensuring children have full access to camp activities and programs.

 Weekly Summer Camp: Camp activities include arts and crafts, sports, games, nature walks, swimming, fishing, ropes courses and canoeing.

-Camp Fairlee Manor Respite Camp is a weekend-based year-round camp for children and adults with the most involved physical, emotional, cognitive and behavioral disabilities, including some medically-fragile individuals.
-The number of campers are fewer than those that attend the residential camp in order to meet extensive personal needs.
+Respite Weekends: A weekend-based year-round camp for children and adults with the most involved physical, emotional, cognitive and behavioral disabilities, including medically-fragile individuals.

 Camps Lenape And Manito

 Camps Lenape and Manito, run by United Cerebral Palsey of Delaware, are open to children and young adults (ages 3-21) with orthopedic disabilities as well as children without disabilities.
 Both sites have paved walkways for easy access by wheelchair and a swimming pool with an accessible in-pool ramp.
 Through traditional camp activities like swimming, arts and crafts, music, nature and sports, camp counselors promote independence and self-esteem, helping to build self-confidence in campers with disabilities.

 Both camps run from June 29 to August 7, 2015.
 Camp Manito serves New Castle County, and Camp Lenape serves Kent and Sussex Counties.